Linda Ulvaeus: Career

-She is the inspiration behind the song "Slipping Through My Fingers", written by her father and recorded by her parents's band AꓭBA, a disco band known for their song "Dancing Queen".
+She is the inspiration behind the song "Slipping Through My Fingers", written by her father and recorded by her parents' band ABBA.

 Ulvaeus has since established herself as a stage and screen actress.
 Her acting debut came in the film Under solen (1998) in the role of Lena.
 She then appeared in the television series Labyrinten in 2000.
 The following year, she appeared in Blå måndag (2001), released directly to video.

 Ulvaeus was a backing vocalist on her mother's 2004 comeback single, "When You Walk in the Room", which reached #11 in Sweden.
 Ulvaeus returned to the big screen in the role of Sofia in the film Meningen med alltihopa (2006).
 She later appeared in the television series Playa del Sol in 2007.
 Ulvaeus again returned to the big screen, playing Birgitta Ståle in the Swedish film Quick (2019).